0-6-6-0: Myanmar (Burma)

 As traffic on the mountain line to Lashio had increased on the railway, a second mountain line was built to Kalaw.
 The earlier Double Fairlie locomotives were unable to meet the demands of the new line.
 Instead of purchasing more Fairlie locomotives the Burma Railway insisted on purchasing 22 0-6-6-0 compound-expansion Mallet-articulated type engines classified N. They replaced the H class locomotives before the Mallets themselves were outperformed by the later Garratt-articulated locomotives the company purchased later on.

 Nearly all locomotives were lost during the Second World War.
 All N and Ns class locomotives were out of service by 1947.

 India

-India (then known as the British Raj) had 0-6-6-0 Mallet type locomotives for the Madras and Southern Mahratta Railway (M&SM) built by the North British Locomotive Company in 1910.
+India (then known as the British Raj) had 0-6-6-0 Mallet locomotives for the Madras and Southern Mahratta Railway (M&SM) built by the North British Locomotive Company in 1910.
 They were the exact same appearance-wise to the Burma Railways N class as they are of extremely similar design, the only notable visual differences being the tender being shorter, fitted with three axles instead of four on the N class.
 And the metal rack on top of the tender being taller and larger.